BIGGLES AND THE DEEP BLUE SEA

 Click on the above to see it in more detail

-W. E. Johns own presentation copy
+W. E. Johns own presentation copy (now in my private collection)

 These pages are the hand written title and chapter pages and the actual handwritten manuscript of the first chapter of the original book